The Baylor Project: Taking Christian Higher Education to the Next Level

 edited by Barry G. Hankins and Donald D. Schmeltekopf

 St. Augustine’s Press, 2007

 Edited by two Baylor professors (one also an administrator), The Baylor Project was meant to be published by the university’s press as a pro-and-con look at the legacy of Robert Sloan, a New Testament scholar who served as president of Baylor University from 1995 to 2005, and of the attempt to make Baylor a “world-class” university, which began under his predecessor, Herbert Reynolds.

-Brad Green teaches theology at Union University in Jackson, Tennessee.
-One of the co-founders of Augustine School, a Christian liberal arts school in Jackson (www.augustineschool.com), he is writing a book on the relationship between the Christian faith and intellectual life.
+Brad Green is Associate Professor of Christian Studies at Union University in Jackson, Tennessee, and one of the co-founders of Augustine School, a Christian liberal arts school in Jackson (www.augustineschool.com).
 He and his wife Dianne have three children, and worship at Englewood Baptist Church.

 "There are magazines worth reading but few worth saving . . .
 Touchstone is just such a magazine."

 "Here we do not concede one square millimeter of territory to falsehood, folly, contemporary sentimentality, or fashion.
 We speak the truth, and let God be our judge. . . .
 Touchstone is the one committedly Christian conservative journal."

 —Anthony Esolen, Touchstone senior editor